 Sadly, all this legacy has been seized or dispersed over the years.
 With the Minshull lordship passing to the Cholmondeleys of Vale Royal in 1654 and then Thomas Cholmondeley selling the village to Thomas Brooke in the 1780s, the Brooke family took over the administration of all the charities and legacies.
 They did not survive for long and the estate was sold off in bits, in the early 1920s.
 With no lord to pay the dues, all the payments ceased and the school, which had been sold to Cheshire County Council in 1905, was closed in 1982.

-Now in 2017, with a new broadcasting sound system in the church tower for playing bells when we have no bell ringers visiting, we thought we should revive part of the Reverend Christopher's legacy.
-So at midday on Shrove Tuesday, 28th February, the sound of a galoubet ( pipe ) and tambourin ( drum ), the instruments used by a piper, will once more be heard from the church tower, echoing across the ancient lands of the Minshulls.
+This year (2017), with a new broadcasting sound system in the church tower for playing bells when we have no bell ringers visiting, we thought we should revive part of the Reverend Christopher's legacy.
+So at midday on Shrove Tuesday, 28th February, the sound of a "Galoubet" ( old name for the pipe ) and "Tambourin" ( old name for the drum ), the instruments used by a piper, will once more be heard from the Church tower, echoing across the ancient lands of the Minshulls.